Rosacea: Cause

 The exact cause of rosacea is unknown.
 Triggers that cause episodes of flushing and blushing play a part in its development.
 Exposure to temperature extremes, strenuous exercise, heat from sunlight, severe sunburn, stress, anxiety, cold wind, and moving to a warm or hot environment from a cold one, such as heated shops and offices during the winter, can each cause the face to become flushed.
-Certain foods and drinks can also trigger flushing, such as alcohol, foods and beverages containing caffeine (especially hot tea and coffee), foods high in histamines, and spicy foods.
+Certain foods and drinks can also trigger flushing, such as alcohol, foods, and beverages containing caffeine (especially hot tea and coffee), foods high in histamines, and spicy foods.

 Medications and topical irritants have also been known to trigger rosacea flares.
 Some acne and wrinkle treatments reported to cause rosacea include microdermabrasion and chemical peels, as well as high dosages of isotretinoin, benzoyl peroxide, and tretinoin.

-Steroid-induced rosacea is caused by the use of topical steroids.
-These steroids are often prescribed for seborrheic dermatitis.
-Dosage should be slowly decreased and not immediately stopped to avoid a flare-up.
+Steroid-induced rosacea is caused by topical use of steroids, which are often prescribed for seborrheic dermatitis.
+Dosage should be slowly decreased and not stopped abruptly to avoid a flare-up.